pipelet-ai/api-docs/docs/indextts2-quickstart.md

 ## Predefined voices

 The users should upload their own voice to clone from.
 We provide a list of predefined voices for the convenience, but their quality is not as good as the user-uploaded voices.

-Disclaimer: the voices are a replication of the OSS https://github.com/devnen/Chatterbox-TTS-Server/tree/main/voices

 You can get the list of voices by visiting https://api.pipelet.ai/api/chatterbox/voices The response will be a JSON like below: